 He has established himself as the preeminent leader in shareholder advisory services and contested investor situations.
 Canada’s leading newspaper, The Globe and Mail, has called him one of the nation’s “most influential powerbrokers,” Canadian Business magazine named him one of the “most powerful business people” in 2016, Toronto Life magazine voted him among the “50 most influential Torontonians in 2020,”...

-In addition to his business accomplishments, he is a Dragon on that popular show and is on the board of TIFF, one of the most glamorous thing we have.
+In addition to his business accomplishments, he is a Dragon on that popular show and is on the board of TIFF, one of the most glamorous things we have.
 The TIFF CEO is also Black.
 Wes Hall is on the board of the Hospital for Sick Children Foundation.
 This year, he was awarded an honorary degree from Queen’s University, the whitest university we have.
 I marvel at what he could have accomplished in a country that wasn’t beset with white supremacy.
 Interestingly, I learned that TIFF had total assets of $101m (mostly land and buildings).
 Wes Hall is also a self-proclaimed philanthropist with $5,021 in his foundation as of 2020.
 I am assuming that his philanthropy is structured some other way, because I don’t think $5k goes very far in fighting centuries of white privilege.

 In 2020, Wes wrote an oped in the Globe decrying anti-Black racism, which eventually led him to found the BlackNorth Initiative.
 This was right after the killing of George Floyd.
 He wrote: